hgsn123/RefinedBlizzPlates-WotLK/README.md

 - Integrated TotemPlates system with in-game configuration.
 - Implemented a Blacklist to hide specific nameplates or replace them with icons.
 - Optional "Barless Plates" that replace friendly nameplates with only the name and indicators.
-- Added click-through behavior for totems, blacklist and, optionally, friendly nameplates.
+- Added click-through behavior for blacklist and, optionally, friendly nameplates.
 - Integrated optional system that simulates Retail's nameplate stacking.

 ## Recommendations